wet-boew/wet-boew-documentation/research/2019-15-exploration-chat-pattern.md

 ### Actions

-#### Submit and options buttons
+#### Submit button and options

-Sends a message from the user, in answer to the question from the bot.
+Options are inputs to fill, while Submit button sends the selected input value to the conversation in a message from the user, in answer to the question from the bot.

-#### Close button

-Closes the the chat wizard, erasing the conversation and going back to showing only the bubble.

 #### Minimize button